HicServices/RDMP/Documentation/CodeTutorials/FAQ.md

 The above message shows the case where there is a new column appearing for the first time in input files for the data load (Belta) and an unmatched column in your RAW database (delta).
 This could be a renamed column or it could be a new column with a new meaning.
 Once you have identified the nature of the new column (new or renamed) then there are many ways to respond.
 You could handle the name change in the DLE (e.g. using ForceHeaders or a Find and Replace script).
 Or you could send an email to data provider rejecting the input file.

-In order for this to work the DLE RAW Attatchers enforce the following rules:
+In order for this to work the DLE RAW Attachers enforce the following rules:

 1. Unmatched columns in RAW are ALLOWED.
 For example you could have a column 'IsSensitiveRecord' which is in your live table but doesn't appear in input files.
 2. Unmatched columns in files are NOT ALLOWED.
 If a flat file has a column 'Dangerous' you must have a corresponding column in your dataset